dlbewley/guifreelife-src/content/blog/CoreOS-Image-Layering-Autofs.md

 Now the update can be triggered by unpausing the pool.
 After this change, any further changes that affect the "worker-automount" MachineConfigPool will automatically be applied.

-> 🔧 Unpausing the MCP to begin updates
+> 🔧 Unpausing the worker-automount MachineConfigPool to begin updates
 > ```bash
 > oc patch machineconfigpool/worker-automount \
 >     --type merge --patch '{"spec":{"paused":false}}'"
 > ```

-With the pool unpaused, the MachineConfigDaemon running on nodes in the pool will begin applying the rendered machineconfig by cordoning and draining the node.
-The node will then reboot and
+With the pool unpaused, the `MachineConfigDaemon` running on nodes in the pool will begin applying the rendered machineconfig by cordoning and draining the node.
+The node will then reboot and begin running the custom image.

+The machine config daemon log can be watched as the node is updated.

 ```bash
 MCD_POD=$(oc get pods -A -l k8s-app=machine-config-daemon --field-selector=spec.host=$TEST_WORKER -o name)